orionw/FollowIR/README.md

     <p>
 </h4>

-Official repository for the paper [FollowIR: Evaluating and Teaching Information Retrieval Models to Follow Instructions]().
-Evaluation extends the [MTEB](https://github.com/embeddings-benchmark/mteb) framework to use instructions, so you can evaluate your mteb compatible code by only changing a few lines!
+Official repository for the paper [FollowIR: Evaluating and Teaching Information Retrieval Models to Follow Instructions (https://arxiv.org/abs/2403.15246) Evaluation extends the [MTEB](https://github.com/embeddings-benchmark/mteb) framework to use instructions, so you can evaluate your mteb compatible code by only changing a few lines!

 ## Links
 | Binary |                                                                 Description                                                                |